Stay Away From Illness During Winter

 When temperatures drop, the rates of heart attacks, stroke and other heart-related conditions go up.
 Cold weather makes your heart work harder to keep your body warm.

-Protect your heart by eating a heart-healthy diet full of fruits, vegetables, low-fat dairy and lean proteins, exercising at least for 150 minutes weekly and reducing stress.
+Protect your heart by eating a heart-healthy diet full of fruits, vegetables, low-fat dairy and lean proteins, exercising at least 150 minutes weekly and reducing stress.
 Take time out for meditation and breathing exercises.

-10. Do try to stay hydrated
+10. Try to stay hydrated

-11. Do get enough vitamin D
+11. Get enough vitamin D

 Don’ts during winter